jsribar/MathematicalExpressionEvaluator/README.md

 _x_ + 3

 for a value of _x_=2:
-1. Create <code>Parser</code> object.
+1. Create `Parser` object.
-2. Invoke <code>Parse</code> method and pass the string with mathematical expression.
-On success, <code>Parse</code> method returns final <code>IExpression</code> object evaluated as a composition of expressions from operations parsed.
+2. Invoke `Parse` method and pass the string with mathematical expression.
+On success, `Parse` method returns final `IExpression` object evaluated as a composition of expressions from operations parsed.
-3. Invoke <code>Evaluate</code> method of the object returned by <code>Parse</code> method in step 2.
+3. Invoke `Evaluate` method of the object returned by `Parse` method in step 2.
 Value of the variable must be passed as argument to the  method and method returns the value of mathematical expression for the value of variable _x_ provided.

 ```csharp
 using JSribar.MathematicalExpressionEvaluator;